Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 Log files are volatile.
 To ensure that critical log information is available in the event of a recycle on the LoadMaster, please use the syslog facility.

 Debugging utilities can be executed in the WUI at System Configuration > Logging Options > System Log Files > Debug Options.
-These are best utilized when working with the Kemp Support Team.
+These are best utilized when working with the Progress Kemp Support Team.

 Enable additional debugging information that is captured in the System Messages log.